odys-z/Anclient/docsphinx/source/starter/jsample.rst

     File -> Import ... -> Existing Projects into Workspace

-Navigate to where the package extracted.
+Navigate to where the package is extracted.

 3. create a servlet server with parameter "io.oz.root-key"